gdams/adoptium/content/blog/emt4j-an-easier-upgrade-for-java-applications/index.md

 Let’s take a common scenario to demonstrate the use of the tool:

-Developer Tom received a task that required him to upgrade eight Java applications (app-service-1 to app-service-8) that his team was responsible for from JDK 8 to JDK 17. *How did he upgrade with the help of EMT4J?*
+Developer Tom needed to upgrade eight Java applications (app-service-1 to app-service-8) from JDK 8 to JDK 17. *How did he upgrade with the help of EMT4J?*

 The specific upgrade operation is divided into the following seven steps: